herrkraatz/react-unit-testing/README.md

     - The application should be tested with production data under real-time (stress) conditions against the test setup in order to do check performance as well.
     - The name End-to-end means that the communication and data transfer of the application works as expected from the one end (the client interface) throughout the other end (the database or another client interface) and vice versa.
     - Also called System Test
+    - Examples:
+        - Testing ALL Use Cases/User Stories:
+            - User signs up, creating an account and getting Welcome message on screen / receiving an email to confirm.
+            - User signs in, getting Welcome Back message and New Offers on screen.
+            - User logs out, getting Good-Bye message.
+            - User adds item to shopping cart to prepare checkout and to continue shopping.
+            - User checks out.
+            - User cancels account.
+            - ...
+        - Testing Performance
+        - Testing Security

 #### When all tests above are successful: